ptrckqn/shadibeshai-website/src/pages/lab.md

         disorders and children's anxiety.
 In the meantime, you can find her playing with her dog, Lupin, and cat, Finnick.
       image: /uploads/25fe5783-0f11-40e7-9060-5d42067a6b71.jpg
-    - title: Mabel Yu
-      sub: Doctoral Student (Clinical Psychology)
-      image: /uploads/mabel-yu.jpg
-      body: Mabel  is a Doctoral student in the Clinical Psychology Program, University of Regina.
-Mabel's Doctoral Thesis is focused on a randomized trial examining the effects of a self-compassion intervention to protect from future depression episodes among people with recurrent depression.
     - title: Saba Salimuddin
       sub: Doctoral Student (Clinical Psychology)
       image: /uploads/saba-2023.jpg